LogtalkDotOrg/logtalk3/manuals/_sources/refman/predicates/logtalk_compile_2.rst.txt

 extension and then a Prolog source file extension.
 If that fails, the compiler tries to use the file name as-is.
 Compiler flags are represented as *flag(value)*.
-For a description of the available compiler flags, please see :ref:`programming_flags` in the User Manual.
+For a description of the available compiler flags, please see the :ref:`programming_flags` section in the User Manual.

 When this predicate is called from the top-level, relative source file paths are resolved using the current working directory.
 When the calls